 If walking isn't your idea of a good time, try gardening or dancing.
 Go fishing or swimming.
-The activity can be both enjoyable and good for you.
+Tai chi or yoga are examples of other types of activity that are worth the investment of time to learn and practice.Activity can be both enjoyable and good for you.

 Another way to build muscle is to use a resistance band (also called an exercise band).
 Resistance bands are flexible and come in different lengths.
 They are commonly used to strengthen upper arm and leg muscles.

 Fiber can improve your health in 3 ways:

 Men over 50 years of age should get 30 grams of fiber per day; women over 50 should get 21 grams per day.

 You don't have to change your diet all at once.
 Try making 1 small change at a time.
 For example, if you eat 2 slices of white toast for breakfast, replace 1 of them with a slice of whole grain bread.
 If you drink orange juice every day, eat an orange instead for 3 days a week.
 Eat whole fruit rather than fruit juices as much as possible.
 If you prefer salty snacks, try low-fat popcorn instead of potato chips.

 Some people find it helpful to focus on adding a single high-fiber food (see the box below) at each meal or snack time.

 Fruits and vegetables are a great healthy addition to your diet.
 Not only are they high in fiber, but they are also high in other vitamins and minerals.